I am so excited to share how my patient advocacy efforts are expanding.

 Would you be willing to join a clinical trial?
 Why or why not?

 What symptoms would you like to see more attention given to?

-What areas of your illness do you think is ignored by the medical community?
+Are there areas of your illness that you feel are being ignored by the medical community?

 What other concerns do you have about drug development and clinical trials?